ndreey/solanum-dulcamara-microbiome-correlation/README.md

 ```

 ### 5. Final Filtering
 Identifies and removes samples with >30% missingness, re-annotates the cleaned VCF, applies individual genotype filters (depth <3, quality <20), and filters sites with >20% missingness or MAF ≤0.03.
+The arguments it takes is path/to/vcf.

 ```bash
 sbatch scripts/02-final-filter.sh vcfs/new.filt.vcf.gz
 ```

 ### 6. Population Structure Analysis
 Generate PCA and admixture plots.
+The arguments it takes is path/to/vcf, then window size, step size and then linkage correlation (r2-threshold).

 ```bash
 # Arguments: <vcf> <max_PC> <max_K> <maf_threshold>